-If you don’t take action promptly after discovering a leakage, rot and fungus will start to grow and can spread.
-Quite often, most of our customers think that only a minor fix is necessary following an escape of water.
-However, they get a shock when we lift the damaged ceiling or flooring and they see what’s hiding underneath.
+If you don’t take action promptly after discovering a leak, rot and fungus will grow and spread.
+Quite often, customers think that only a minor fix is necessary after an escape of water.
+However, they get a shock when we remove their damaged ceiling or flooring and they see what’s actually hiding underneath!

-Is a water leak is covered by your home insurance?
+Is property damage caused by a water leak covered by your home insurance?

-If you’ve had a leak and are unsure if the repair costs will be covered by your insurance, just give us a call.
-As although most standard buildings insurance policies provide cover for sudden or accidental water damage, they do not cover all types of water damage.
+If you’ve had a leak and are unsure if your insurer will cover the repair costs, just give us a call.
+As, although most standard buildings insurance policies provide cover for sudden or accidental water damage, they don’t cover all types.

-Most polices exclude damage caused by ware and tare and damage that occurred gradually.
-This means that your claim may be denied if the damage occurred slowly over a long period of time.
-A lot of claims are declined due to poor maintenance, which can include failed silicone or grout in shower enclosures or around baths.
-As a result homeowners can end up having to cover the restoration costs.
+Most polices exclude damage that occurred gradually or was caused by ware and tare.
+This means your insurance company may try to decline your claim if the damage occurred slowly, over a long period of time.
+However, this is where our experience is crucial.
+IC Assist have overturned many claims initially denied for damage that occurred gradually.
+A lot of claims are also declined due to poor maintenance, such as failed silicone or grout in shower enclosures or around baths.

 Not all policies are the same.
-We will check your policy wording to determine if you are covered.
+We will check your policy wording to determine if you have a valid claim.